 For a more detailed description of how the Voting Rights Act works, visit the U.S. Department of Justice at: http://www.justice.gov/crt/about/vot/redistricting.php.

-The criteria the Commission must follow when drawing district maps includes:
+The Commission must follow these criteria, in this order, when drawing district maps:

 - Districts must be of equal population to comply with the US Constitution.